dvdgatik/luuna-test-frontend/README.md

 ## Description

-React application bootstrapped with [Webpack](https://github.com/facebookincubator/create-react-app) for using with `REST API` and React itself for state managing.
+React application bootstrapped with [Webpack](https://webpack.js.org/) for using with `REST API` and React itself for state managing.

-Luna Test Frontend
+Luuna Test Frontend

 ## Install and Configure